eventespresso/event-espresso-core/docs/AA--Javascript-in-EE/eejs/model/check-in/README.md

 ## Query

-These are various helper functions for generating datetime related queries.
+These are various helper functions for generating check-in related queries.

 | Property                                                                        |  Description                                                                                                                                |
 | --------------------------------------------------------------------------------| ------------------------------------------------------------------------------------------------------------------------------------------- |